nikhilkalhan92/Project-2/README.md

  My initial idea was to create a fun interactive game based on a show I used to watch.

-- The site needs to be easy to use
+- The site needs to be easy to use.
-- Moving the mouse around the site needs to be simple
+- The functionality of the mouse must be precise and accurate.
-- Images that show what the bar looks like inside and the layout

 #### First Time Visitors ####
-- The browser must find the game easy to use and play.
+- The user must find the game easy to use and play.
-- I want the browser to understand how to play the game and the rules
+- I want the user to understand how to play the game and the rules

 ### FINAL DESIGN ###

 DESIGN
 COLOR SCHEME
-My overall color scheme used throughtout the site.
+My overall color scheme used throughout the site.

 - Crimson Red -
 - Dodger Blue